 - Repayment terms for working capital loans through Lendio range from three to 36 months.

 Fora Financial working capital solutions give you the flexibility and funding you need to reach your goals.

 They offer a variety of financing options, including short-term loans, lines of credit, and merchant cash advances

 .
 They also have a wide range of repayment terms to fit your needs.

 All the financial products are for businesses that have been in operation for at least six months and have a minimum monthly revenue of $10,000.

 Businesses must have a good credit history and a strong financial track record to qualify for Fora Financial Working Capital.

-They must also be able to demonstrate a need for the funds and how they will be used to grow the business.
+You must also be able to demonstrate a need for the funds and how you will use them to grow your business.

 Fundbox offers working capital loans to small businesses in the United States.
 Businesses must have been in operation for at least six months and have a minimum annual revenue of $50,000 to be eligible for a loan.
 Loan amounts range from $1,000 to $100,000, and repayment terms range from 12 to 24 weeks.

 Fundbox charges a flat fee for its loans, which is typically between 10% and 15% of the loan amount.
 There are no prepayment penalties or hidden fees.